Antwaun Stanley

-Antwaun Stanley is an American R&B singer and songwriter based in Ann Arbor, Michigan.
+Antwaun Stanley (born c.
+1987) is an American singer and songwriter based in Ann Arbor, Michigan.
+He is the recurring vocalist of the funk band Vulfpeck.
+His solo album, titled I Can Do Anything, charted on the Billboard Gospel charts in 2006.
+His most recent extended play Ascension, with musician Tyler Duncan, was released in 2021.

 Career

 Stanley grew up in Flint, Michigan.
 He began singing at age three and took part in talent competitions including The Queen Latifah Show and Showtime at the Apollo.
-He attended high school at Flint Central High School and graduated in 2005.
+He attended Flint Central High School and graduated in 2005.
 He signed with Bajada records, an independent record label, and studied at the University of Michigan.
-In college he released an album titled I Can Do Anything.
+In college he released an album titled I Can Do Anything and took time off to pursue music.
 The album reached number 22 on the U.S. Gospel Albums chart.
 The album's third track, "Teach Me", reached number 29 on the U.S. Gospel Songs chart.
-In 2008 he was nominated for Stellar Awards in the category New Artist of the Year.
-In college he performed with funk band Groove Spoon and a cappella group Dicks and Janes.
-Stanley is a frequent collaborator and vocalist with the funk group Vulfpeck, which is also composed largely of University of Michigan alums.
-He performs with Ann Street Soul and with Video 7, a genre-free musical collective.
+In 2008 he was nominated for a Stellar Award in the category New Artist of the Year.
+In college he performed with the funk band Groove Spoon and with a cappella group Dicks and Janes.

+Since graduating from college in 2011, Stanley has been a recurring member and vocalist of the funk band Vulfpeck, which is composed largely of University of Michigan alums.
+In the early 2010s, he performed and recorded with Ann Street Soul, and Video 7, a genre-free musical collective.
 In 2015 he opened for hip-hop artist Common.

-In June 2021, Stanley announced the collaborative EP Ascension with musician and producer Tyler Duncan.
+In 2021, he released a collaborative EP, titled Ascension, with musician-producer Tyler Duncan.
+In 2024, Stanley and guitarist Cory Wong performed the song "Many Sounds, One Band" for the children's television series Yo Gabba GabbaLand!.